lavalink-devs/Lavalink/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Technical issue
-about: Create a report to help us improve
+about: Use this if you are having a problem with Lavalink
 title: ''
 labels: ''
 assignees: ''